 3. Azure Pool and Bar

-Saturday evening, when pool parties and weekend gatherings are most popular.
+Best time: Saturday evening, when pool parties and weekend gatherings are at their liveliest.

 - Address: 65 Ngo Thoi Nhiem Street, Ward 6, District 3, Ho Chi Minh City, Vietnam